dubrayn/dubrayn.github.io/README.md

 This repository contains some lectures given at the ENSIIE french school.
 Two presentation templates are also provided (one for the CEA and one for the ENSIIE).
+The presentations can be viewed online at [https://dubrayn.bitbucket.io](https://dubrayn.bitbucket.io).
+The official git repository can be found at [https://www.bitbucket.com/dubrayn/dubrayn.bitbucket.io](https://www.bitbucket.com/dubrayn/dubrayn.bitbucket.io).

 # Technologies used